 - Vice President of Advancement, 1995-

 - B.A., Pillsbury Baptist Bible College

 - M.Div., Central Baptist Theological Seminary

-Ron served as a youth pastor for over 12 years in Minnesota and Michigan before joining the administration at Central Seminary.
+Ron served as a youth pastor for over 12 years in Minnesota and Michigan before joining the staff at Central Seminary.
 His favorite pastime is golf.
-He and his wife Christy have two daughters and four grandchildren.
+He and Christy have two daughters and five grandchildren.